Toronto Community Housing Corporation (TCHC) is working with tenants to develop a new tenant engagement model. The new

 Toronto Community Housing is moving forward with the tenant engagement system refresh in 2018.

-May to September 2018: The Resident and Community Services team will be holding community consultations on local priorities and tenant engagement.
+May to September 2018: The Tenant and Community Services team (formerly know as Resident and Community Services) will be holding community consultations on local priorities and tenant engagement.
 There will also be tenant council consultations on policies and procedures.

 October 2018: A draft of the tenant engagement system model will be presented to tenants for feedback.